ljwhitt83/lbcProject/project_documents/design_document_copy.md

 discussions from getting sidetracked by aspects you do not intend to handle in your design.*

+- **Project Name:** G.Y.S.T.
+Get Your Stuff Together
+- **Project Goal:** To create a productivity app that helps users stay organized and motivated.
+- **Functional Requirements:**
+    - The app must allow users to create and manage to-do lists.
+    - The app must allow users to set goals and track their progress.
+    - The app must allow users to earn gold coins for achieving goals.
+    - The app must allow users to spend gold coins on items for their avatar or real-world rewards.
+    - The app must allow users to interact with other users to accomplish quests together.
+- **Non-Functional Requirements:**
+    - The app must be available on both iOS and Android devices.
+    - The app must be secure and protect users' data.
+    - The app must be user-friendly and easy to use.

 ### 4.1.
 In Scope
 *Which parts of the problem defined in Sections 1 and 3 will you solve with this design?*

 We will solve problems 1 and 2 by creating a currency and a store where you can choose among predefined items or create custom items you can buy with the currency.
-There will also be a combo system where if you are achieving your goals many times in a row you will receive extra currency.
 We will also add competition by adding the ability to interact with other users and share goals to compete on who gets the most points.
-We will solve problem 3 by adding a calendar system where you will be able to record dates and when important events will be taking place.
+We will solve problem 3 by adding a calendar system where you will be able to record dates and times of when important events will be taking place.
 We will solve problem 4 by adding a rewards section where the user can redeem predefined rewards or other items.

 ### 4.2.
 Out of Scope
 *Based on your problem description in Sections 1 and 3, are there any aspects you are not planning to solve?
 Do potential expansions or related problems occur to you that you want to explicitly say you are not worrying about now?
 Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time.*

-All currently stated goals are within the scope of the project.
+- **Non-Functional Requirements:**
+    - The app must be available on both iOS and Android devices.
+    - The app must be secure and protect users' data.
+    - The app must be user-friendly and easy to use.

 # 5. Proposed Architecture Overview